Anikalp1/Calculator/README.md

 ## CALCULATOR
 <p align="center">
-This project is a calculator which also works in dark mode for eye-safety.
+A calculator which also works in dark mode for eye-protection.
 </p>